 Coronavirus (COVID-19) Updates

 At Bankers Trust, customer and employee safety is always our top priority.
 We appreciate your flexibility over the last couple months as we’ve adjusted to serve you in a variety of ways.
-We encourage you to continue using our branch drive-up lanes and ATMs, as well as our internet and mobile banking tools, whenever possible.
+We encourage you to continue using our branch drive-up lanes and ATMs, as well as our internet and mobile banking tools (available for iOS and Android), whenever possible.
 These are all convenient options for transactions such as cash withdrawals, check cashing and simple deposits.

 Relief for consumers impacted by the coronavirus